David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-1-Core-Concepts.md

 ```
 # Pod topology - Multiple containers

-There are situations where having multiple containers in a pod is beneficial.
-Particularly in scenarios that require containers to be tightly coupled
+There are situations where having multiple containers in a pod is beneficial, particularly in scenarios that require containers to be tightly coupled:

 ```
 apiVersion: v1